carolinectan/sweater_weather/README.md

 ### Postman:
 - In Terminal, run `rails s`
 - In Postman, set appropriate HTTP verb, append endpoint URI to `http://localhost:3000/`, and select `SEND`.
-- NOTE: Send a JSON payload in the body of the request in Postman.
+- NOTE: For `post` requests, send a JSON payload in the body of the request in Postman.
 Under the address bar, click on `Body`, select `raw`, and from the dropdown that probably says `Text` in it, choose `JSON`.